 Following the reacquisition of the rights to LupuzorTM from Cephalon, Inc arising from their acquisition by Teva Pharmaceuticals, ImmuPharma has been focused on licensing and development options to complete the final development phase.
 LupuzorTM has received approval from the US Food and Drug Administration (FDA) to start Phase III with a Special Protocol Assessment (SPA) as well as having received Fast Track designation.
-In November, together with its key opinion leader co-authors, ImmuPharma presented LupuzorTM's Phase IIb data at the American College of Rheumatology annual conference.
-During 2012, numerous discussions have been held with a variety of potential partners.
-We expect to have further news on LupuzorTM during 2013.
+ImmuPharma was granted an amended SPA during 2013.
+Under the new SPA, the necessary number of patients for the Phase III programme has been reduced.
+This number is lower than other lupus development candidates in clinical trials and underpins the significant efficacy shown by LupuzorTM.
+Importantly, this means that the total cost of Phase III is now greatly reduced.
+ImmuPharma has manufactured the Phase III drug supplies as well as the CMC (Chemistry Manufacturing and Controls) section of the regulatory file proving appropriate stability of the drug product.
+Finally, Torreya Partners, a leading specialist advisory firm for pharmaceutical sector transactions, was appointed during the summer to support our corporate discussions for LupuzorTM.